-There are so many different ways to save money (here’s 50 of them) that it can all feel a bit overwhelming sometimes.
+There are so many different ways to save money that it can all feel a bit overwhelming sometimes.
 Here are 10 simple changes that you can make that will make you richer than you are right now!

 1) Meal Planning

-OK, I know you’re probably bored of me telling you how much money you’ll save by meal planning but I’m going to keep doing it because it’s totally true.
-If you don’t already, start meal planning and if you’re already on the meal planning bandwagon then look at your weekly spends and see what you can do to cut that down by 10% (or more if you’re feeling ambitious).
+OK, I know you’re probably bored of me telling you how much money you’ll save by meal planning but if you’re talking about how to make you richer then this is the place to start.
+If you don’t already, start meal planning and if you’re already on the meal planning bandwagon then look at your weekly spending and see what you can do to cut that down by 10% (or more if you’re feeling ambitious).

 2) Waste Less Food